Varuas37/obsidian-ai/development.md

 4. **Re-triggering**: Ensure suffix is removed, check regex pattern

 ## Legacy/Unused Code
-- `reviewDirectory`: Originally for separate review files, now unused
+- `reviewDirectory`: Used for creating review files with timestamps, though not actively used in current workflow
-- `watchedFolders`: Originally for auto-review, now unused
+- `watchedFolders`: Originally for auto-review, now unused in current implementation
 - Can be removed in future cleanup

 ## Future Enhancements